 CP Physics 9 - Welcome!

-Welcome to CP Physics and freshmen year!
+Welcome to CP Physics and your first year of high school!
 Physics is all about explaining our observations of the universe.
 This year, we will attempt to explain the behavior of light, waves, sound, electricity, motion, and energy!
 To be successful in my class you should come to class with an enthusiastic, ready-to-learn attitude.

 - Be on time.